jesi-rgb/old.jesirgb.com/posts/gif-encoding.md

 # GIF encoding in p5.js

-_🚧 this article is still a work in progress!_

 Okay!
 It's now time to understand how GIF actually works, at least in the contest of a library like and javascript.
 This article will particularly be focused on the decisions I made while adding this functionality to the tool, which may not be the best, but it's mostly a journey through what I discovered and learned.

 I will try to explain the whole process from beginning to end of what it takes to create a GIF out of any given animation.